AlessioGrespi/LLM-Python-Boilerplate/demos/interactive/README_INTERACTIVE_DEMOS.md

 ## 🎭 Overview

-This directory contains interactive demo scripts that allow you to test the Ultimate AI Personal Assistant tools and conversation capabilities in real-time.
+This directory contains interactive demo scripts that allow you to test the LLM Python Boilerplate tools and conversation capabilities in real-time.

 ## 📋 Available Demos